wwoods/job_stream/sphinx/_build/html/_sources/main.txt

 job_stream
 ==========

 An MPI-based C++ or Python library for easy, distributed pipeline processing, with an emphasis on running scientific simulations.
+The project is hosted `on Github <https://github.com/wwoods/job_stream>`_.

 .. contents::